-TWM suggests having students find the ordinance on the Internet and then answer the questions in Assignment #1.
+TWM suggests having students find the ordinance on the Internet and then answer the questions in Assignment #1, below.
 This is an ideal homework assignment.
 If showing the movie overlaps into a second day and the vote by the West Hollywood City Council has been shown during the first day, this assignment can be given before the movie is completed.

 Note to teachers: This is an opportunity for students to read an ordinance which, after watching the movie, they will probably care a lot about.
 It is relatively short, simple, and easy to comprehend.
-The assignment will ensure that students have read and comprehended the ordinance.
+The assignment will ensure that students have read and understood the ordinance.
 The assignment also covers some of the important elements of this lesson plan.

 State and Federal Bans on Declawing Exotic Animals